Attending the Piano Institute?

 Dress will be informal.
 Bring one formal outfit for your performance.
 Be prepared for warm (occasionally hot) days.
 Nights are usually cooler and a sweater or light jacket may be needed.
 Bring a swimsuit for the outdoor pool (swim tests will be implemented shortly after students' arrival).
 If you plan on participating in sports, bring your tennis racket and balls, frisbees, baseball or softball glove, or whatever you most like to do.

 Will I need to bring additional money?

-Pocket money will provide for incidentals such as snacks, supplies, movies, and miscellaneous purchases at the College bookstore and general store.
+Pocket money will provide for incidentals such as snacks, supplies, movies, and miscellaneous purchases at the Campus Store and general store.
 ATMs are available on campus.
 Unfortunately, personal checks cannot be cashed on campus.

 What if I have medications?

 All your medications (both over-the-counter and prescription) will be under lock and key and cared for by our resident director.
 Students are not allowed to even have aspirin in their possession.
 Be prepared to turn these over as soon as you arrive at the dorm.
 PRNs and rescue inhalers are the only medications that may remain in the student's possession.